 Phlebotomy technicians are trained to perform a variety of blood collection techniques.
-Our 126-hour program prepares you for an entry-level position as a Phlebotomy Technician.
-We provide 63 hours of instruction in the classroom and online, followed by a laboratory clinical experience.
-Additionally, an American Heart Association Basic Life Support for Healthcare Providers (8 hours) and Professionalism in the Workplace (7 hours) are given in conjunction with this course.
-Both are required before attending clinical rotations.
+Our 120-hour program prepares you for an entry-level position as a Phlebotomy Technician.
+We provide 72 hours of instruction in the classroom, followed by a clinical experience.

 Coursework covers vacuum collection devices, syringes, capillary skin puncture, butterfly needles, blood culture, and specimen collection on adults, children, and infants.
 Emphasis will be on infection prevention, proper patient identification, labeling of specimens and quality assurance, specimen handling, processing, and accessioning.
 Other topics include ethics and medical terminology.
 Once you have completed our program, you can apply for the Certified Phlebotomy Technician(CPT) exam with the National Healthcareer Association (NHA) https://www.nhanow.com/certification/nha-certifications/certified-phlebotomy-technician-(cpt).